 What To Do If You’re In A Collision

-There are a few ways you can increase how well positioned you are to deal with an auto accident.
+There are a few ways you can increase how well-positioned you are to deal with an auto accident.
 First, it’s essential to understand what your car insurance policy will cover in an accident.
 The best time to assess your coverage is before an accident occurs.
 Otherwise, you can open yourself up to financial risk by being underinsured.

 Next, always keep a physical copy of your insurance verification, such as an ID card, in the vehicle but consider keeping a backup in your phone or wallet.
 Solely relying on a digital version of your ID card could create challenges if your phone is damaged during the accident or if you forgot it at home.
-Also, keeping pen and paper and a camera (this can be your phone camera) on hand might also help you be prepared, especially when you want to document the accident scene.
+Also, keeping a pen and paper and a camera (this can be your phone camera) on hand might help you be prepared, especially when you want to document the accident scene.

 Call The Police

 Assess for safety within your vehicle and any other cars involved in the accident.
 If anyone has serious injuries, call an ambulance immediately.
 Still, even when injuries are minor or nonexistent, it’s often recommended to call the police and report the accident.
-Not only is this the best way to help people on-site, but it can help with the evidence portion of your insurance agent’s investigation if there is a claim filed.
+Not only is this the best way to help people on-site, but it can also help with the evidence portion of your insurance agent’s investigation if a claim is filed.